bluz71/bluz71.github.io/_posts/2017-06-14-a-few-vim-tmux-mappings.md

 title: A few Vim & tmux mappings
 layout: default
 comments: true
-published: false
+published: true
 ---

 A few Vim & tmux mappings
 =========================

-Power *Vim* usage involves configuring mappings, oftimes many of them.
-This post will list some of *my* most used mappings and why I find them useful.
-Note, this post is **not** be about convincing anyone to change *their* mappings, rather the intention is to simply provide yet another resouce of possibilities.
+Power *Vim* usage involves mappings, usually many of them.
+This post will list some of *my* most used mappings.
+Note, this post is **not** intended to be about convincing anyone to change *their* mappings, rather the intention is to simply provide yet another resource of possibilities.

-Both *Vim* and *tmux* mappings will somewhat be intermingled in this post since I use both as a unified whole.
+Both *Vim* and *tmux* mappings will somewhat be intermingled in this post since I often use both as a unified whole.

 I will let others explain the benefits of *tmux* and *Vim* together:
 [vim + tmux: A Perfect Match](https://teamgaslight.com/blog/vim-plus-tmux-a-perfect-match),